 Are Spreadsheets GDPR Compliant?

-Do EUCAs, such as spreadsheets, present a compliance risk under GDPR?
+Do EUCs, such as spreadsheets, present a compliance risk under GDPR?
 Yes.
-EUCAs are frequently used for data storage processing so it’s inevitable for data relevant to GDPR to end up in an Excel spreadsheet or Access database.
+EUCs are frequently used for data storage processing so it’s inevitable for data relevant to GDPR to end up in an Excel spreadsheet or Access database.
 Enterprise systems are usually rigid when it comes to meeting the diverse needs of different users and groups, especially as they change over time.
 A large percentage of users across the functional spectrum export data from financial systems and HR systems and project management systems and dump that data into one or more spreadsheets in order to further process it.
 This is when data leaves highly controlled and secure enterprise systems, and it enters an environment where sharing is widespread, and controls are very sparse.

 It is in this environment that the company carries additional risk of breaching the mandates of GDPR.
-Given that businesses are not going to stop using spreadsheets or other EUCAs anytime soon, and the end user is no more likely today to comply with company policy as they were before GDPR.
-There is now a growing need for a reliable and effective way to identify and mitigate the risks associated with non-compliance, while also preserving the efficiency and the utility of EUCAs throughout any given business cycle or process.
-What can you do to bring data in EUCAs under control?
+Given that businesses are not going to stop using spreadsheets or other EUCs anytime soon, and the end user is no more likely today to comply with company policy as they were before GDPR.
+There is now a growing need for a reliable and effective way to identify and mitigate the risks associated with non-compliance, while also preserving the efficiency and the utility of EUCs throughout any given business cycle or process.
+What can you do to bring data in EUCs under control?
 It’s important to remember that GDPR is not designed to prevent you from storing personal data.
 Rather, GDPR mandates that you retain control over it.

 Business need to: